boatnoah/Pathfinding-Project/README.md

 ## Overview

 Welcome to the Pathfinding Project!
 This Python project is designed to implement various pathfinding algorithms to find the shortest path between two points on a grid.
-Whether you're a beginner looking to learn about pathfinding algorithms or an experienced developer seeking a practical application, this project provides a hands-on experience with popular pathfinding techniques.

 ## Table of Contents